omneo/docs/source/includes/endpoints/rewards.md

 # Rewards

-This API allows you to read rewards.
+This API allows you to view a profiles rewards.

-## Reward Attributes
+## Reward Properties

 | Attribute            | Description                                       |
 |----------------------|---------------------------------------------------|